Cevdet-Karakulak/Cevdet-Karakulak/README.md

 - 🌱 I’m currently learning **React**

-- 👨‍💻 All of my projects are available at [cevdetkarakulak.com](cevdetkarakulak.com)
+- 👨‍💻 All of my projects are available at Soon...

 - 📫 How to reach me **cevdetkarakulak_83@hotmail.com**